PhysicsCodesLab/MPSLabXD.jl/docs/src/manual/MPS.md

 Matrix product state is a tensor network that all the lattice site are ordered as a one-dimensional chain and each tensor only connects to its left and right nearest number.

+The basic structure of an MPS is

 ![mps_convention](figures/mps_convention.svg)

+We use the convention that are consistent with that in TensorLabXD.jl.

 ## [Local tensor](@id ss_localtensor)